crcn-archive/mojo-docs/articles/1. getting-started/1. Architecture/article.md

 #### [Router](https://github.com/classdojo/kubrik.js)

 Maintains the state of your application.
+The application should not be design around the router, and vice versa.
+The router is an interchangeable component, and can be added last in the development lifecycle.